Be-Secure/bes-image-classification/README.md

    `Note: bes_image_classification.npz is the sample input file and it has 10 sample files, index 0-9`

-After copying the files, you can use the **bes-image-classification** model with CounterFit DAST as per the tool's usage guidelines.
+After copying the files, you can use the **bes_image_classification** model with CounterFit DAST as per the tool's usage guidelines.
 For more details on how to configure and run the CounterFit, refer to the [CounterFit documentation](https://github.com/Be-Secure/counterfit).

 ## License